96848 Brain and Behaviour

 Prep work

-Workshops are conducted in groups of up to 40.
 Content in classes often includes the practice of practical skills and further consolidation of information gained in the prep work.
 Activities are varied and require students to work alone, work in pairs or work in groups of 3 or more.
 Examples of these activities include short quizzes, short student-led presentations, group discussions where students reflect on what they have learnt in class and share this with the class.
 Group discussions often involve solving a problem or answering a question based on case studies or the content topic.
 All activities are facilitated by the teacher.
 Feedback is provided by the teacher where there is discrepancy in the knowledge and understanding of the content or disagreement in opinions between groups.
 Feedback can also be provided by peers.

 Assessment

-Assessment task 1: Quiz
+Assessment task 1: Computer-based Quiz, on campus

 Intent: | This assessment task will give students the opportunity to demonstrate their knowledge and understanding of neuroanatomy and neurobiology of the nervous system.
-Questions will include structure and function of the nervous system and how the brain works at a molecular and cellular level.
-This task is aligned with the following course learning outcome: Apply knowledge and skills in key content areas, including neuroanatomy, and psychology. |
+Questions will include structure and function of the nervous system and how the brain works at a molecular and cellular level. |

 ---|---|

-Objective(s): | This task is aligned with the following subject learning objectives: 003 |
+Objective(s): | This task is aligned with the following subject learning objectives: 01 This task is aligned with the following course learning outcomes: 2.1 |

 Type: | Quiz/test |